 I’ve been playing guitar for about 20 years and have always been into music.
 I’ve also always been a huge gear nerd, and I’m very into how things work and how I could make my tone better.
 In September of 2018, I, unfortunately, suffered a very traumatic vehicle accident, which I barely survived.
 I suffered major life-threatening injuries and had a long road to recovery, which I am still on.
 Since I was out of work, I thought, maybe I could do something from home to help supplement our family’s income and also find a way to feel useful again.
 I’ve always loved the quest of chasing good tone, and I’ve also found a huge interest in trying to help others achieve great tone.
 I love helping people realize a lot about the tone path that maybe they hadn’t thought about before.

-Are there any particular brands of guitars that you like to stick to, or will you create wiring harnesses for any guitar?
+Are there any particular brands of guitars that you like to stick to, or do you create wiring harnesses for any guitar?

 I will absolutely create any harness any customer would ever desire.
 I started by doing a lot of Gibson style guitars, but I’ve done loads of others and really have zero preference.

-How about guitar modifications; do you sell mods like the treble bleed etc.?
+How about guitar modifications — do you sell mods like treble bleed?

 I don’t sell one specific mod or anything like that.
 I’ll always talk with the customer, discuss what I know, and work with them to achieve the tone they’re after.
 If someone wants a treble bleed on the circuit, I’ll gladly add that.